• Skip to primary navigation

 • 1 package of raw large shrimp, peeled, deveined, and tails removed

 To make it, start by heating olive oil in a large stockpot over medium heat.
-Add sausage and sauté until sausage begins to brown.
+Add sausage and sautรฉ until sausage begins to brown.
 Remove sausage and set aside.
 (For the andouille sausage, I recommend Johnsonville New Orleans Spicy Smoked Sausage Links.)

-Andoulle Sausage
+Andoulle Sausage in a bowl.

 Stir in tomatoes, garlic, oregano, Seafood Magic, and tomato paste.
 Add chicken broth and bring to a boil.
 Add the cooked sausage back to the stockpot, lower the heat, and simmer for 15 minutes.
 Add lemon juice and shrimp, cover, and remove from heat.